-Individuals may inform law enforcement authorities about sexual harassment and discuss the matter with a law enforcement officer without making a formal criminal complaint or a complaint to the College.
+Individuals may inform law enforcement authorities about sexual misconduct and discuss the matter with a law enforcement officer without making a formal criminal complaint or a complaint to the College.
 Individuals who make a criminal complaint may also choose to pursue a complaint with the College simultaneously.
 Filing a criminal complaint does not automatically ensure that the College is notified of the incident.

-All adults are required by law to report incidents of sexually violent offenses against a minor, violent offenses against a minor, or misdemeanor child abuse, to law enforcement (See Policy on Minors).
-Individuals are not obligated to report alleged sexual harassment against adults (over the age of 18) to law enforcement.
+Individuals are not obligated to report alleged sexual misconduct to law enforcement.
 The College supports the individual's decision with respect to reporting; however, the College may notify appropriate law enforcement authorities if required or warranted by nature of the allegations.